Schneider-Canet 105mm field howitzer M.

 howitzer, with hydro-pneumatic recoil system, swinging block breech

-sight, used for direct and indirect laying.
-It was not fitted for an
+used for direct and indirect laying.
+It was not fitted for an independent

-to the Bulgarian and Romanian Army, but only the latter adopted it.
-In
+to the Bulgarian and Romanian Army, but was not adopted.
+In February 1912 it